mitchthorson/lede-2022-dataviz/05-svelte/demo-svelte/README.md

 You can either clone this repo with git or the github desktop app onto your computer, or you can download this folder [here](https://github.com/mitchthorson/lede-2022-dataviz/releases/download/v1.1/demo-svelte.zip).

+You will need to have Node installed and be able to run these commands to use this project, as Svelte is dependent on running a compiler to process all of the code we write here.
+If aren't able to run this project on your computer for any reason, try [using the online REPL](https://svelte.dev/repl/9c8b39bd83634e0db874db2304d54f1d?version=3.49.0).

 Once you have this folder on your computer, open it in VSCode.

 Open a `terminal` in VSCode and run the command: